 How to Practice Kapalabhati

-The technique consists of a series of rapid inhalations and exhalations through the nose.
-It is important to remember that breathing nasally not only filters and warms the air, but also allows precious prana to flow through the olfactory organs at the back of the nose, through the brain and into the central nervous system.
+Take a couple of full yogic breaths.
+Remember, breathing nasally not only filters and warms the air, but also allows precious prana to flow through the olfactory organs at the back of the nose, brain and central nervous system.

 The Benefits of Kapalabhati

 Kapalabhati is performed at the beginning of the yoga practice precisely because it removes mental fatigue, refreshes the senses, clears the mind and promotes a radiant face.
 It is no wonder that its literal Sanskrit translation is “skull shining!”

 - Improves digestion

 - Alleviates breathing-related disorders such as rhinitis, colds, asthma and sinus infections

 - Promotes proper functioning of the thyroid glands

 - Balances the emotions

 - Improves the quality of the voice, which is great for singers!